ItsLimaBean/2420_week11_Lab/README.md

 4. Enable the service with `sudo systemctl enable backup.service`
 5. Enable the timer with `sudo systemctl enable backup.timer`
 6. Check the status using `sudo systemctl status backup.service` and `sudo systemctl status backup.timer`
-7. If there are no error, you've successfully installed the service and timer needed.
+7. If there are no errors, you've successfully installed the service and timer needed.